-Choosing the right finish for your next countertops can be challenging considering different finishes will have different effects on different stones.
-The right choice depends on your taste, type of stone, color of the stone and your planned usage of the stone.
-In this article, we will talk about advantages and disadvantages of polished and honed finishes in different stone types, and color.
+Selecting the perfect finish for your upcoming countertops can prove to be a daunting task, as different finishes yield varying effects on distinct types of stones.
+The optimal choice relies on your personal preferences, the stone’s characteristics, its coloration, and your intended usage.
+Within this article, we will delve into the advantages and disadvantages of polished and honed finishes across a range of stone types and colors.

-Polished finish refers to a glossy finish.
-Most slabs come in a polished finish, so your fabricator does not need to do any extra work.
-It is usually not possible for your local fabricator to polish a honed slab since polishing is done overseas using bigger machinery.
+On the other hand, the polished finish delivers a lustrous, glossy appearance.
+Most slabs are naturally obtained in a polished finish, saving your fabricator from undertaking any additional efforts.
+It is typically impractical for your local fabricator to polish a honed slab since the polishing process is executed overseas, employing larger machinery.

 DARK GRANITE COUNTERTOPS

 Polished finishes are the most common choice for granite slabs.
 However, a honed finish is only available for a limited selection of dark-colored granite, such as Absolute Black and Virginia Mist.
 Opting for a honed finish in certain shades of granite, like Absolute Black, can present challenges such as visible fingerprints and difficulty in cleaning oil and liquid marks.
 These issues arise due to the specific characteristics of the stone and its dark coloration.
 Absolute Black, being the darkest shade of granite, easily reveals imperfections.
 In contrast, Virginia Mist Honed, which is lighter in color compared to Absolute Black, is less prone to displaying marks.
 This disparity can be attributed to the stone type, color, and natural mineral composition.